-- Proven publication record in computer vision, machine learning and photogrammetry research.
+- Proven publication record in computer/robotics vision and machine learning;

 - Excellent English communication skills, both written and oral.

 Research Environment: Dr. Sohn’s lab is located in Lassonde School of Engineering at York University (https://lassonde.yorku.ca/) and Centre for Research in Earth and Space Science (CRESS) (http://cress.info.yorku.ca/).
 Research interests include the development of 3D primitive-based urban modeling and augmentation, autonomous mapping and navigation and digital infrastructure modeling.
 The postdoctoral fellow will be working with faculty and graduate students in several research programs led by York University:

 - NSERC CREATE Data Analytics & Visualization (https://www.createdav.com/welcome/)

 - Intelligent Systems for Sustainable Urban Mobility (http://issum.yorku.ca/)

 - Advanced Disaster, Emergency and Rapid Response Simulation (http://adersim.info.yorku.ca/)